 - 3 tablespoons shredded mozzarella cheese, or more to taste

 - Fresh basil or parsley for garnish, optional

 - Preheat oven to 400°F. Spray a baking dish (I use a rectangle one slightly smaller than a 9×13) with nonstick cooking spray.

 - Stir together pizza sauce and tomatoes in prepared pan.

 - Place chicken on top of sauce and sprinkle with salt and pepper.
 Nestle chicken down into sauce.

-- Bake for 50-60 minutes or until chicken registers to 165°F when checked with an instant read thermometer (I swear by this one).
+- Bake for 50-60 minutes or until chicken registers to 165°F when checked with an instant read thermometer.

 - Sprinkle with cheese and place pepperoni on top.
 Bake for 3-5 more minutes or until cheese is melted.
 Broil if desired to brown cheese and pepperoni.

 - Serve immediately, sprinkled with fresh parsley or basil.

 - If you prefer dark meat, substitute boneless skinless chicken thighs.